brianashari18/brianashari18/README.md

 - 👋 Hi, I’m @brianashari18
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and python
-- 💞️ I’m looking to collaborate on frontend
+- 💞️ I want to build website with machine learning
 - 📫 How to reach me ...

 <!---